Vivian-Lopez/Vivian-Lopez/README.md

 ⚙️ Interested in performance, trading and building clean systems in C++ and Python
 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/vivian-l-7a4293243/)
 🔭 I’m currently working on C++ Custom Container Implemenations
-🌱 I’m currently learning Rust!
+🌱 I’m also learning Rust!